最短路径

 We could be much better using Greedy Best-First Search:

-A (not necessarily accurate) estimate on the distance from v to t.
+A (not necessarily accurate) estimate on the distance from to .

 However greedy BFS not always generate correct answers: